robinsmith-source/sdi/docs/chapters/02-using-ssh.md

         Active: active (running) since Tue 2024-06-04 08:24:57 UTC; 1min 31s ago
    ```

-4. **Use an SSH connection to access the server and verify HTTP (port 80) accessibility from your server**:
+4. **Use an SSH connection to access the server and verify HTTP (port 80) accessibility from your server:**

    ```sh
    # ssh root@167.235.54.109